ptomato/talks/guadec2022/README.md

 ```

 <!--
     This is what the current situation looks like.
 We opt in to making these two methods return Promises using an unofficial function, underscore-promisify.
-Once you do that, you can use await with them, and not pass callback parameters.
+Once you do that, you can use await with them, and they will return Promises so you don't have to pass callback parameters.
 This was originally released as a "technology preview" but it stuck around.
 -->

 ---